-If you take a handful of the stuff in the bucket, and squeeze it, no water should drip out.
+If you take a handful of the stuff in the bucket, and squeeze it, nothing should drip out.
 If it looks a little dry, sprinkle with a watering-can.
-Generally the liquid from your kitchen waste is more than enough.
+Generally the liquid in your kitchen waste is more than enough.

 Too much water is the great enemy.

 They will proliferate at an astonishing rate.
-Within a month or two you will be needing another small basic worm-farm; drop them into a compost heap or feed them to your hens.
+Within a month or two you will be needing another small basic worm-farm; drop them into a compost heap or give the hens a feast.

-And turn these buckets into doggy-poo worm farms.
+Then you could turn these buckets into a doggy-poo worm farm.